 To start using a plugin you need to install it in the same environment where the tox host is installed.

 e.g.:

 '''

 $ pip install tox-travis

 '''

-You can search for available plugins on PyPI by typing pip search tox and filter for packages that are prefixed tox- or contain the word "plugin" in the description.
-You will get some output similar to this:
+You can search for available plugins on PyPI by visiting PyPI and searching for packages that are prefixed tox- or contain the word "plugin" in the description.
+Examples include: